claygiffin/100-coaches-site/src/pages/coaches/index.md

       - Executive Coach
       - Speaker
       - Thinker
-  - bio: "Bonita Thompson is the creator of the “What’s Next?”
-Game, a coaching process that helps players walk through what is important to them and then apply those key motivators toward what’s coming up next.
-The “What’s Next?”
-Game helps players make their values, their priorities in a fun playful way.\r\n\n\rBonita has been a leading innovator in HR for over 25 years for several major international corporations including: Bank of America, Genentech, Levi Strauss, Pacific Telesis, Varian and Catellus.\r\n\n\rShe is a New York Times bestselling author of ADMIRED: 21 Ways to Double Your Value.
-She lectures globally and has taught leadership and management courses at John F. Kennedy University and The Institute of Coaching.\r\n\n\rBonita earned an MBA at the University of California Berkeley’s Haas School of Business, and a BA in Industrial Psychology from San Jose State University.
-She also holds an Honorary PhD from Mount Mary College.\r\n\n\rBonita is passionate about education and making learning useful and engaging.
-She is co-creator of Storybook Math, an innovative way of teaching foundational math making it playful and fun.
-She has also created curriculum aimed at making learning engaging called Create, Build, Solve."
-    coachName: Bonita Thompson
-    jobTitle: Coach and Speaker
-    links:
-      linkedin: bonitathompson
-    photo: /uploads/bonita-thompson.jpg
-    tags:
-      - Author
-      - Consultant
-      - Executive Coach
-      - Speaker
   - bio: "Brown Johnson is the Executive Vice President and Creative Director at Sesame Workshop.
 Johnson is responsible for the development and production of the Workshop’s domestic television content, as well as creative services.\r\n\n\rJohnson is an award-winning producer of some of the most successful children’s programs.
 Before joining the Workshop, she served as President of Animation and Preschool Entertainment at Nickelodeon where she managed development and production of more than 200 episodes of programming each year.
 Johnson pioneered the interactive format of the groundbreaking preschool programs Dora the Explorer and Blue’s Clues.
 She also conceived and oversaw the development of the Nickelodeon preschool block featuring hit shows including Go Diego Go!, Yo Gabba Gabba!, Team UmiZoomi, The Backyardigans, and Ni Hao Kai Lan.
 Johnson led the creative development to extend the preschool block online and through retail.
 Many of the programs she created and managed showcase characters of diverse ethnicities.
 Her focus on the development of multi-ethnic children’s media spurred Johnson to create fellowships in writing and art to grow the next generation of diverse creators.\r\n\n\rIn Johnson’s more than 20 years with Nickelodeon, she received multiple Emmy awards, Television Critics Awards, Peabody Awards, Imagen and NAACP Image Awards.
 Johnson serves on the advisory board of Peter Gabriel’s WITNESS foundation, the board of governors of We Are Family Foundation, the Ambassador Council of the Geena Davis Institute on Gender in Media and is a graduate student mentor for the USC John C. Hensch Division of Animation and Digital Arts.\r\n\n\rJohnson resides in New York and has one daughter."
     coachName: Brown Johnson
     jobTitle: 'EVP creative director, Sesame Workshop'